UCaaS Trends 2026: Less Admin, More AI, Better Outcomes

 - Sales conversations that need intervention now, not next quarter

-And becomes: “What do we resolve before it’s a problem?”
+This changes leadership behaviour.
+The question stops being: "What went wrong last month?"
+And becomes: "What do we resolve before it's a problem?"

-It is not where enterprise grade telephony should live.
+Microsoft Teams is where people work.
+It is not where enterprise-grade telephony should live.

 - Teams stays the user interface